-Thousands Flee As California Wildfire Doubles At Unprecedented Rate
+Thousands Flee As California Wildfire Grows At Unprecedented Rate

 The fire was inching close to electrical lines that power Yosemite, officials said, but the park remained open on Wednesday.

 Between the start of the year and July 9, wildfires under Cal Fire’s jurisdiction have burned more than twice as many acres as they did in that same time period last year.
-Similarly, more than 4.4 million acres have burned nationally since the start of the year, compared to 2.7 million during that range of 2016.
+Similarly, more than 4.4 million acres have burned nationally since the start of the year, compared to 2.7 million during that span of 2016.

-Record winter rains followed by record summer heat have contributed excess dry brush and fuel for fires, experts say.
-That wildfire-friendly pattern is expected to continued as climate change exacerbates extreme weather conditions.

-The blazes in California and other western states have shone a harsh light on President Donald Trump’s policies, including his reneging on international climate agreements and his plan to cut the already lean U.S. Forest Service budget, which fights fires alongside Cal Fire and other state jurisdictions.
+The blazes in California and other western states have shone a harsh light on President Donald Trump’s policies, including his reneging on international climate agreements and his plan to cut the already lean U.S. Forest Service budget, which goes toward fighting fires alongside Cal Fire and other state jurisdictions.

-Note: This story has been updated with the latest information on the size and scope of the Detwiler Fire.